Genderqueer and Menstruating

 I began bleeding at age 11, a really young and possibly tough time to “become a woman”, but it also meant that puberty began for me at age 10.
 Puberty is a time when identity is wrestled with, but I recall not liking things about “being a girl” even before that.
 As a young girl I was called “a pretty doll” by my mother and grandmother.
 I was dressed up in tights and dresses with ruffles and hard shoes.
 My hair was braided or curled with ribbons.
 I could not stand those clothes…if that was pretty I didn’t want it!
 All of it was humiliating and I couldn’t STAND the suffocating textures.
 Still, it was clear that I was supposed to like girly things and do girly things.
 I remember feeling split.
 Like, I did a good job projecting that image because I was the peacemaker in the family, but I DID NOT feel that way on the inside.
 Still, did I want to be a boy?
 Maybe there were just lots of other ways to be a girl…

 So, when I began to get hairy it felt like my world was turning upside down.
 I didn’t want to shave.
 I didn’t mind having body hair, but that was not ok for a girl.
 Then I started getting boobs and even though I thought that boobs were wonderful and beautiful I did NOT want to wear a bra or have to cover my chest.
-I wanted to run around with my bother and my boy cousins and feel the wind on my chest.
-I didn’t ever want that to stop.
+I wanted to continue running around the farm with my brother, and boy cousins, and feel the wind on my chest like they did.
+I didn’t ever want that to stop, but I had to, because, boobs.

 When I started menstruating my mother handed me a book called “Our Bodies, Ourselves”.
 It broke down the binary differences between male and female…and that’s it.
 It talked about sex in terms of making babies and that’s it.
 Luckily, I discovered queerness and androgyny on my own by the time I was 16, but my relationship to menstruating, and my body did not improve.